gradle/gradle/design-docs/features/build-platform/README.md

 - Expose a `Jar` task that bundles the build platform meta-data and optional init script.
 The task depends on the task for generating the build platform meta-data.
 - Extend the DSL for declaring a single Ivy _or_ Maven repository.
-- Based on the type of repository leverage the `ivy-publish` or `maven-publish` plugin.
+- Based on the type of repository, leverage the `ivy-publish` or `maven-publish` plugin.
 - Credentials can be configured via the plugin DSL.
 - The plugin configures the publish plugins under the covers and implements the required wiring.
 - For publishing the generated meta-data the end user calls the `publish` provided by the `publish` plugin.